google/skia/site/user/api/SkImageInfo_Reference.md

 bool <a href='#SkImageInfo_isEmpty'>isEmpty</a>() const
 </pre>

-Returns if <a href='SkImageInfo_Reference#SkImageInfo'>SkImageInfo</a> describes an empty area of pixels by checking if either width or height is zero or smaller.
+Returns if SkImageInfo describes an empty area of pixels by checking if either width or height is zero or smaller.

 ### Return Value